archbirdplus/archaeologue/README.md

 # Archaeologue

-This is a discord bot that downloads all the messages in a discord server to plot users' activity (in messages per day) over time.
+Archaeologue is a discord bot that downloads all the messages in a discord server and plots users' activity (messages per day) over time.

-## Commands:
+## Commands

 `/help` - List the bot's commands